greeny90/apartmentlikes/README.md

 - Scan through list of 25 listings per page prior to signup or login.
 - Sort listings by price or date.

+Hi,Yvette.
+Nice work, i like it.
+Congratuation, you made it.
+I am so proud of you.
+For you project, I really like the "like and pass" function, it is so cool.
+I also like your sort function, you put ascedning and descending order, that is awesome.
+It is a totally different "apartment finder" website compared to others.
+I like many of your views on web design

+One thing I would like to suggest is that you probably can add a search function to your project, for instance search the neighborhood.
+And in your dashboard page, it would be better if you have a page that if users click the properties then it will show the information of the properties.

 ![Website Screenshot](https://github.com/greeny90/apartmentlikes/blob/main/images/mainpage.png)

 ## Signup Page: